WElcome…

 THE Official Story

 Justine Dawson is a teacher and guide of intimacy and awakening.
-A 25 year practitioner of Insight Meditation, she completed training as a teacher under Jack Kornfield in 2012.
+A 25+ year practitioner of Insight Meditation, she completed training as a dharma teacher under Jack Kornfield in 2010.
+In addition to her training and practice in traditional meditation and Buddhist psychology, Justine is a board-certified Sexologist, having devoted 18 years to teaching and healing in the realms of the erotic - sex, desire, intimacy and embodiment.
+She is also fully qualified Somatic Experiencing Practitioner.

-Justine is currently keeping it real in Los Angeles, CA where she has taught at Insight LA, regularly lectures at UCLA’s Mindful Awareness Resource Center, mentors new teachers through the Mindfulness Meditation Teacher Certification Program, and maintains an IFS and Somatic Experiencing informed private practice working with individuals and couples around the world.
+She currently keeps it real in Los Angeles, CA where she lives with her kitty Queen Bella, mentors new teachers through the Mindfulness Meditation Teacher Certification Program, assists at SE trainings with Ariel Giarretto and Debra Clydesdale, and maintains a private practice working with individuals and couples around the world..

 MY Journey

-At 32, I embarked on a 12 year study of eros - life force, intimacy, erotic, self expression and connection.
-I entered with the question of whether it was possible to feel as free in the midst of connection, chaos and motion as I did in solitude, silence and stillness.
+At 32, while continuing my Buddhist training, I embarked on a 12 year study of the erotic.
+I entered with the question of whether it was possible to feel as free in the midst of connection, motion and communication as I did in solitude, stillness and silence.
 And let’s be honest, I came with questions about sex.
-I wanted to know sex - good sex, deep sex, sex that would make celibacy seem absurd, sex that showed me what sex was meant to be.
+I wanted to know sex – good sex, deep sex, sex that would make celibacy seem absurd, sex that showed me what sex was meant to be.
 This was not a theoretical exercise.
-Eros is experiential.
-And I wanted to experience it directly.
+The erotic is experiential.
+And I wanted to experience it directly - just as I experienced the nature of mind on retreat.

-I trained in erotic mindfulness practices and began practicing several times a day.
-Because a focus of erotic mindfulness is staying open and conscious while feeling the vastest range of sensation - from the most subtle to the most intense - my ability to remain present grew, no matter what the circumstances.
-Eros cultivated a gravity in my being, a fuller inhabiting of my body and openness to the electricity of life flowing through it.
-I came to trust my body’s innate intelligence, no longer disconnected from or distrusting of its instincts.
+I trained in different erotic practices and began practicing several times a day.
+Because my focus in the erotic was (and is) to stay open and conscious while feeling the vastest range of sensation – from the most subtle to the most intense – my ability to remain present grew, no matter what the circumstances.
+I came to inhabit my body more deeply, trusting its innate intelligence, no longer disconnected from or distrusting its instincts.
 Rather than rise above life, or withdraw from it entirely, I developed an ease inside of it, a visceral confidence that comes with intimacy.
 And it was all done in connection, actually it happened because of connection.
-I got to fall in love with people, with humanity, with all their foibles and imperfections, and the ways they ‘disturbed my peace’.
-I started seeing the beauty and power in things I would usually reject or deny in myself and others.
-The erotic has a way of doing that - having you fall in love with the underbelly of life and its raw, unfiltered nature.
-Along the way I got to know my own thousand flavors of resistance and fear, all the reasons I wanted to pull back, give up or check out.
-I learned to love and include those too - and to keep going.
-I’m still going.
+Human relating and intimacy became my biggest joy and place of discovery.

-Jack Kornfield and Trudy Goodman have been trusted Dharma friends and supporters throughout my journey.
-From 2007-2012 Jack trained me as a meditation teacher and guide.
-From the beginning he encouraged me to forge a unique path, beyond the bounds of conventional expression.
-His & Trudy’s ongoing trust and generosity of spirit have tethered me to the essence of the buddhist realization.
+In 2012.
+I completed training under Jack Kornfield at Spirit Rock Meditation Center and was authorized as a Buddhist Dharma Teacher.
+Following 12 years of erotic study and practice, I become a board-certified Sexologist, bridging the worlds of mindfulness and the erotic.
+Jack, and his wife Trudy Goodman, have been trusted Dharma friends and supporters throughout my journey.
+From the beginning they encouraged me to forge a unique path, beyond the bounds of conventional expression.
+Their ongoing trust and generosity of spirit have tethered me to the essence of the buddhist realization.
 They remind me I have access to something the world is hungry for and to offer it.